Frequently Asked Questions

 Can I choose my own co-op placement?

-At the time of application, students are permitted to preference co-op positions that interest them.
+At the time of application, students are permitted to rank co-op positions that interest them.
 In general, students are 'matched' to open positions through a process that takes into account a student's qualifications and academic goals as well as the placement's prerequisites.
-Although we cannot guarantee that a student will be matched to a specific placement, a student's preference is one of the important factors considered in the matching process
+Although we cannot guarantee that a student will be matched to a specific placement, a student's preference is one of the important factors considered in the matching process.

 Can I create my own co-op placement?